galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md

 # Abstract

 Metaproteomics is the large-scale characterization of the entire complement of proteins expressed by microbiota.
-However, metaproteomics analysis of clinical samples is challenged by the presence of abundant human (host) proteins which hampers the confident detection of lower abundant microbial proteins ([Batut et al., 2018](https://doi.org/10.1016/j.cels.2018.05.012); [Jagtap et al., 2015](https://doi.org/10.1002/pmic.201500074)).
+However, metaproteomics analysis of clinical samples is challenged by the presence of abundant human (host) proteins which hampers the confident detection of lower abundant microbial proteins {% cite Batut2018 %} ; [{% cite Jagtap2015 %} .

 To address this, we used tandem mass spectrometry (MS/MS) and bioinformatics tools on the Galaxy platform to develop a metaproteomics workflow to characterize the metaproteomes of clinical samples.
 This clinical metaproteomics workflow holds potential for general clinical applications such as potential secondary infections during COVID-19 infection, microbiome changes during cystic fibrosis as well as broad research questions regarding host-microbe interactions.